These 9 mortgage myths highlight popularly held misconceptions that can affect your directly. Enjoy.

 - The best product for your situation

-Getting a low interest won’t affect the level of service I receive from a mortgage broker
+Getting a low interest rate won’t affect the level of service you receive from a mortgage broker.

-The interest rate you get is tied to a broker’s commission, so if they’re making a lot less money for a complicated process, it might mean:
+The interest rate you get is tied to a broker’s commission.
+If they’re making a lot less money for managing the complicated application process, it might mean: